-Citing a desire to spend more time with his family - which became even more important after the sudden tragic loss of a crew leader at Public Works - Photiades hung up his keys and asked for a quiet exit, the release states.
+Citing a desire to spend more time with his family - which became even more important after the - Photiades hung up his keys and asked for a quiet exit, the release states.

 The City appreciates his 39 years of service,” City Manager April Lynch said in the release.
 “Byron had a lot of pride for the City of Ferndale, and you knew it as soon as you hit our borders.
 We will be looking at the same quality in our next DPW Director."

 The city will be contracting with OHM, an engineering and planning firm out of Livonia, to assist in the interim duties.
 Loyd Cureton will be the interim Director of Public Works, with a contract for 90 days.

 “I hope to have a new Public Works Director by December 1, 2012, hopefully by the time the snow flies," Lynch said.
 “We have wonderful staff at DPW, and I am confident during this transition that we will maintain the same service level our residents have come to expect.”